isaacnmm/pestpolicy-hugo2XX/content/posts/best-baby-safe-paint-for-crib/index.md

 Rust-oleum is an oil-based spray paint designed with ultra-Matte chalk formula.
 It has superb adhesion, and its oil-based design gives the surfaces a great hide with a durable look.

 The paint is safe for use with interior surfaces with zero VOCs and is purely non toxic.
-You'll find the non-VOC paints simpler to use on various [interior walls and surfaces](https://pestpolicy.com/best-airless-paint-sprayer-for-interior-walls/) with limited prep work.
+You'll find the non-VOC paints simpler to use on various [interior walls and surfaces](https://pestpolicy.com/best-airless-paint-sprayer-for-interior-walls/)with limited prep work.
 It is suitable for interior surfaces such as ceramics, wood, metal, and glass to give them a chalked Ultra-Matte finish.

 It is fast drying with 20 minutes dry to touch and only require one coat to give a completely smooth finish.
 One gallon covers a 12 Before application, wash the surface with water and soap and let it dry.
 When dry, shake the can before spraying the surface to give uniformity to the surface.
 Spraying can be done at any angle, thus achieving uniform painting even at curved edges and corners of the surface.